sujith-kamme/sujith-kamme.github.io/README.md

 Welcome to my Data Science Portfolio Website!
 This template is designed to create a clean, minimal, and responsive portfolio for software developers.
 Feel free to leverage and tailor it to suit your individual or professional requirements.

-## Installation & Deployment 📦

-1. Clone the repository and modify the contents of `index.html` & `main.css` according to your requirements.
-2. Modify `assets/images` directory as per your needs.
-3. Add your own Gtag for user traffic analytics.
-4. Deploy the website using GitHub Pages.
-   - Create a GitHub repository with the name `<your-github-username>.github.io`.
-   - Push the generated code to the master branch of this repository.

 ## Sections 📚

 - About me